AdobeDocs/experience-manager-cloud-manager.en/help/using/accessing-git.md

 You can access and manage your Git Repository using Self-Service Git Account Management from Cloud Manager UI.

-You can use the the **Manage Git** option available in the Cloud Manager UI, most prominently on the pipeline card.

 ## Using Self-Service Git Account Management {#self-service-git}

+Use the **Manage Git** button available from the Cloud Manager UI, most prominently on the pipeline card.

 1. Navigate to your *Program's Overview* page and to Pipelines card.